taura/parallel-distributed-programming-code/21mnist/README.md

 _ALL COMPONENTS BEHAVE DETERMINISTICALLY._  That is, if you repeat executions with the same configuration repeatedly, it starts from the same weight parameters, uses the same training data in exactly the same order and drops out the same cells.

-Unless your algorithm behaves undeterministically, the results should be always the same when you repeat the same command line.
+Unless your algorithm behaves non-deterministically, the results should be always the same when you repeat the same command line.
 This should help you debug your code.

 You can change these things by giving different seeds for each of these random number generators.
 Specifically,